Accenture/mac-enablement/README.md

 # Mac Enablement at Accenture

 This repository is a collection of various scripts and tools created by the Mac Workstation Team at Accenture.

-It should be thought of as a toolbox, rather than a complete project.
-You might need only one or two of the things listed here, and that's fine.
+They are grouped into sub-folders according to general usage.

 ## Getting Started

-Be sure to read the notes below about each script.
-If there is an interdependency it should be noted within each script's description.
+Be sure to read the notes about each script.
+If there is an interdependency it should be noted.

 ### Prerequisites